himanshuRepo/SubImage-Creator/README.md

 # SubImage-Creator
-Creating 4 sub-images from single image
+Code in Matlab to create 4 sub-images from single image.